frictionlessdata/datapackage/data-packages/index.md

 * `format`: 'csv', 'xls', 'json' etc. Would be expected to be the the standard file extension for this type of resource.
 * `mediatype`: the mediatype/mimetype of the resource e.g. 'text/csv', 'application/vnd.ms-excel'as
-* encoding: character encoding of the resource data file (default is assumption of utf8)
+* `encoding`: specify the character encoding of a resource data file.
+The values should be one of the "Preferred MIME Names" for [a character encoding registered with IANA][iana].
 * `bytes`: size of the file in bytes
 * `hash`: the md5 hash for this resource
 * `schema`: a schema for the resource - see below for more on this in the case of